Frequently Asked Questions

 Texas Administrative Code (TAC) 206, specifically Title 1, Part 10, Chapter 206, is a compilation of compliance requirements or rules for Texas agency and institution of higher education websites.
 It covers five distinct areas: Accessibility, Translation, Privacy, Linking, and Indexing.

-Does Texas A&M have a university accessibility policy?
+Does Texas A&M have a standard administrative procedure for web accessibility?

 Is my site considered a Key Public Entry Point (KPEP)?